bcgov/internationally-educated-nurses/docs/standard_report.md

 - Only hired applicants' duration will be calculated, We are ignoring all the active and withdrawn applicants here.
 - If the applicant is hired by more than one HA, then we will pick the lastest Hired date & that HA and ignore the previous one.

-Now, Let's understand how we are calculating the duration of each stack holder group.
+Now, Let's understand how we are calculating the duration of each stakeholder group.
 1. NNAS:
-    - We have multiple milestones related to NNAS, like "Applied to NNAS", "Referred to NNAS", "NNAS Application in Review", "Received NNAS Report", etc.
+    - We have multiple milestones related to NNAS, like "Applied to NNAS", "Submitted Documents (NNAS Application in Review)", "Received NNAS Report", etc.
     - To calculate duration we need a start and end date.
 Here we can find the minimum date out of the above-listed milestones group and mark it as the start date.
 (If no status is found then we won't get any duration.
 If data is not consistent then we will see such a case)
     - Let's find the end date.
 In most cases, the end date is found based on the "Received NNAS Report" milestone date.
 But there is a possibility that applicant data don't have this milestone and start with another milestone like BCCNM or NCAS.
 In such cases, we will consider the minimum date from the BCCNM, NCAS, and recruitment-related milestones and use it to calculate the duration of NNAS.
     - Using the start and end date we will find the duration for NNAS.